Very low in fat and high in potassium, this dish will make your RealAge 5.1 days younger.

 Directions:

-In a medium bowl, combine soy sauce, marmalade, and vinegar.
+In a medium bowl, combine soy sauce and vinegar.
 Transfer ¼ cup of the mixture to a medium saucepan; set aside.
-Toss scallops with remaining soy sauce mixture in bowl; let marinade at room temperature 10 minutes while preparing vegetables.
-Meanwhile, add 1¾ cups water to the soy sauce mixture in saucepan; bring to a simmer.
+Toss scallops with remaining soy sauce mixture and 1/4 teaspoon of sesame oil in a bowl; let marinade at room temperature 10 minutes while preparing vegetables.
+Meanwhile, add 3/4 cup water to the soy sauce mixture in saucepan; bring to a simmer.
 Stir in couscous and prunes.
 Cover; remove from heat and let stand 5 minutes or until liquid is absorbed.
 Heat a large nonstick skillet over medium-high heat until hot.
-Coat with cooking spray.
-Transfer scallops from marinade to hot skillet; reserve marinade.
+Add half the olive oil to the hot skillet, and transfer scallops from marinade to hot skillet; reserve marinade.
 Cook scallops on one side for only 2 minutes, (do not turn over) or until glazed; transfer scallops and juices from skillet to a bowl or plate; set aside.
-Recoat skillet with cooking spray.
+Add the reserved olive oil to the skillet.
 Add bell pepper and squash; stir-fry 3 minutes.
 Add reserved marinade from bowl; cook 1 minute.
 Add reserved scallops with juices; stir-fry 1 to 2 minutes or until scallops are opaque and vegetables are crisp-tender.
 Stir mint into couscous; transfer to four serving plates.
-Top with scallop mixture and serve with additional soy sauce, if desired.
+Top with scallop mixture, drizzle with reserved sesame oil and serve with additional soy sauce, if desired.

 Tips: